sionleroux/lunar-defence/README.md

 No need to stress, this is only a simulation.

+You can play the game online in your browser at: https://sinisterstuf.itch.io/lunar-defence

 To build the game, run: `go build .`

 Game music: [The Water and the Well by Nihilore](https://freemusicarchive.org/music/Nihilore/Broken_Parts/Nihilore_-_Broken_Parts_-_04_The_Water_and_the_Well)